swisspost-yellowcube/wooyellowcube-docs/products_admin.md

 WooYellowCube doesn't support using the same SKU in multiple articles or variations.
 As a result, each product would have an independent stock counter and a random one would be picked for the update.
 This can be a limitation with certain multilingual approaches.

+### Troubleshooting Product deletion and trash

+If you ever create a duplicated product with the same SKU and delete it again, reconnect the original product again by choosing "Update to YellowCube" on the product edit page.
+Try to avoid duplicate SKUs whenever possible.
+Either edit the product and immediately change the SKU when duplicating or later delete it for real.

+It is highly recommended not to delete unique products (with distinct SKU) as it can cause errors and inconsistencies when processing orders that contained these products.
+You can send the products to the product trash and keep them.